ergo-services/ergo/docs/networking/remote-spawn-process.md

 5. **Response** - The remote node sends back a `MessageResult` containing either the spawned PID or an error.
 The local node receives this, resolves the waiting request, and returns the PID to the caller.

-If anything fails (factory not found, access denied, remote node terminating), the error is returned to the caller.
+If anything fails (factory not found, access denied, remote node terminating, initialization timeout), the error is returned to the caller.
 The entire operation is synchronous from the caller's perspective - you call `Spawn` and block until the process is created or an error occurs.

 ## Practical Considerations

 **Performance** - Remote spawning is slower than local spawning.
 There's network latency, message encoding, and a synchronous request-response roundtrip.
 If you're spawning hundreds of processes, doing it remotely will be noticeably slower.
 Consider spawning a pool locally and distributing work via messages rather than spawning on-demand remotely.

+**Timeouts** - Remote spawn has a maximum `InitTimeout` of 15 seconds (3x DefaultRequestTimeout).
+If the remote process's `ProcessInit` takes longer, spawn fails with `gen.ErrTimeout`.
+Setting `InitTimeout` higher than 15 seconds returns `gen.ErrNotAllowed` immediately without attempting the spawn.

 **Failure modes** - Remote spawn can fail in ways local spawn can't.
 The network connection can drop mid-request.
 The remote node can crash before responding.
 The factory might exist but lack permission.
 Handle errors explicitly and have fallback strategies (retry, spawn locally, defer the work).